UK Threat Levels: Changes to threat levels

 The following table records changes to the threat levels from July 2019 – Present:

-Old-Format, Historical Threat Levels
+Old-format historical threat levels

 Since 2006, information about the national threat level has been available on the MI5 and Home Office websites.
 In September 2010 the threat levels for Northern Ireland-related terrorism were also made available.
 The following table records changes to the threat levels from August 2006 – July 2019 before the 'New Format' was put into place: